A linear-quadratic partially observed Stackelberg stochastic differential game with multiple followers and its application to multi-agent formation control: The Leader's Problem

-\begin{remark} In the following discussion, the LQ optimal control theory of FBSDEs is necessary only if the control system is considered in the partially observed case on condition that the partially observed control is transformed into the completely observed case due to orthogonal decomposition of state process.
+where processes $\tilde{\tilde{X}}$ and $\tilde{\tilde{\vp}}^{1i}$ are independent of $u_2$.
+Indeed, the dependence of original state processes $X^{u_2},\vp^{1i,u_2}$ and $\la^{1i,u_2}$ on $u_2$ is due to the explicit appearance of these terms, $B_2u_2,P^{1i}B_2u_2$, in the drift and generator of FBSDE \eqref{leader_state}, and this is the only source.
+However, there is no such terms in the difference similar to the offset as we discussed for $\tilde{X}$ before, which implies that the filtering error processes $\tilde{\tilde{X}},\hat{X}-\check{X},\tilde{\tilde{\vp}}^{1i},\la^{1i}$ and $\check{\ga}^{1i}$ are independent of $u_2$ in \eqref{leader new error}.
+Therefore, $\tilde{\tilde{J}}_2(x_0)$ is independent of $u_2$. \end{remark} \begin{remark} In the following discussion, the LQ optimal control theory of FBSDEs is necessary only if the control system is considered in the partially observed case on condition that the partially observed control is transformed into the completely observed case due to orthogonal decomposition of state process.
 The difference is that the fully coupled multi-dimensional system with inhomogeneous term should be considered because of the insert of optimal control of followers.
 This is always the case whether the followers own the full information or not when the leader can not observe the state system directly.
 However, another setting may have more interest that all the followers only know partial information but the leader knows all the information, in this case, the result in \cite{HJX23} is no longer applicable, now this question essentially boils down to a LQ stochastic optimal control of fully coupled FBSDEs with general conditional mean-field terms.
-The interesting extension has been studied in our another working paper while the decoupling technique of mean-filed LQ control are involved. \end{remark} Apply the stochastic LQ optimal control theory in the Appendix, we now complete the leader's problem.
-For convenience, we rewrite \eqref{leader new state} and \eqref{leader new cf} as follows:
+The interesting extension has been studied in our another working paper while the decoupling technique of mean-filed LQ control are involved. \end{remark} Apply the stochastic LQ optimal control theory in the Appendix \ref{FBSLQ}, we now complete the leader's problem.
+For convenience, we rewrite \eqref{leader new state} as follows: